thisiskyle/anrcy.nvim/README.md

-# Anrcy - Another Neovim Rest Client...
-Yo
+# Anrcy - Another Neovim Rest Client, Yo

 <br>
 <br>

 ## About

-Another REST client plugin for Neovim

 Essentially just a plugin for turning lua tables into curl commands.
-And while there are many plugins that solve this issue, I felt that many of those were simply overkill for my use case.
+While there are already a few plugins that do this, I felt that many of those were either overkill for my use case or overcomplicated what I thought was a straight forward concept.

-When creating this I had a few goals in mind:
+I tried to keep things simple.
+Make a REST call, display the response in a buffer.

+While this plugin does allow for some more complex actions (like allowing you to source job files) the basic use cases of the app had a few simple goals:

-- Easily sketch out a request and run it from anywhere.
+- Easily sketch out a request and run it from anywhere neovim can go.
-  Wether it is in a comment or a dedicated file, if you can highlight it, you can run it.
+  Whether it is in a comment or a dedicated file, if you can highlight it, you can run it.

-- Write tests in lua for easy neovim compatibility without outside dependencies.
+- Everything is in lua for easy neovim compatibility without outside dependencies.

-- Simple, familiar UI.
+- Simple user interface.
-  Everything comes out in a single buffer for each response, easily naviagted and manipulated with standard vim motions.
+  Responses show in a single buffer, easily naviagted with standard vim motions.
+  No tabs or fancy windows needed.

+Please note that this is a personal project I only focused on my needs.
+Some curl flags and features might not work as expected.

 <br>
 <br>